Find out which multi-purpose cleaner is best with our lab-based test results.

 Baking soda is known by many names, but it’s all the same product:

-This means the waste, or “grey”, water is safe for other uses, such as watering the garden.
+Some cleaners claim the waste, or “grey”, water is safe for other uses, such as watering the garden.
 If you are using grey water in your garden, we suggest not using it on food that will be eaten raw.

 Some cleaners state they kill a certain percentage of bacteria, but there is little evidence antibacterial cleaners stop the spread of bacteria in a home.
 There is even the risk they contribute to antibiotic resistance in the environment.